nrosjat/dynamic-synchronization-toolbox/README.md

 ## BCT Pipeline

+### Sample Data

+To ensure sufficient quality control, a sample dataset of artificial data was added to the scripts, which has a high degree of connectivity in one condition and a low degree of connectivity in another condition.
+The script for creating the artificial subject data are located in the "Data" subfolder.

 ### Compute rPLV

 In the first step, the input data, that has been epoched and transformed to phase space prior application, undergoes a connectivity analysis based on the relative phase-locking value (rPLV).